Lexikon des Mittelalters

-The first six volumes were published by Artemis (later Artemis & Winkler), Munich and Zürich; volumes seven through nine by LexMA, Munich.
+The first six volumes were published by Artemis Publishing, Munich and Zürich; volumes seven through nine by LexMA, Munich.
 In 2000, an electronic (standalone) edition of the Lexikon was published on CD-ROM by Brepols.

 Reception

 The first volume was widely praised upon publication; G.A.
 Holmes, in The English Historical Review, foresaw that the entire encyclopedia would be "a valuable reference work of a kind which medievalists hitherto lacked."
 H. Chadwick, in The Journal of Theological Studies, called the lexicon "a necessary and valuable work of reference."
 Its coverage of subjects related to Islam was praised, though the same reviewer called the coverage of topics related to Judaism "comparatively modest."

 The CD-ROM edition was chosen as one of the "Selected Reference Books of 2001-2002" by College & Research Libraries.